 Interestingly, when we ask people who don’t have Alzheimer’s to tell us how they would begin a simple task, such as buttoning a shirt, making a peanut butter and jelly sandwich, load a washing machine, we always, always, get different answers from different people.
 Everyone has their own way of buttoning a shirt, making a sandwich and loading a washer.

-For instance, what do you pick up first when you start to make a PB and J sandwich?
+For instance, what do you pick up first when you start to make a Peanut butter and Jelly sandwich?

 Visualize this in your mind: is it the bread, the knife, the jar of peanut butter?